Supporting resilience and vulnerability in rehearsal & performance

 Philosophy

 When an actors' vulnerability meets their characters' psychological and emotional complexity their creative journey goes beyond what the skills of an acting coach can offer, is not necessarily a therapist’s domain and, is not the responsibility of an Intimacy Coordinator.
 It's in this psychologically and emotionally vulnerable space where my work begins.
-I journey vicariously with the actor and meet them at their point of need.
-I support both personal and artistic challenges in the context of portraying a character.
+I support actors personally and artistically in the context of portraying a character.

 Guiding Principles